 Trust accounting is finicky by nature.
 There’s a lot of i’s to dot and t’s to cross to protect yourself from troubles at audit time and (more importantly) the dreaded F word – fraud.
 But what happens when you’ve got 50 trust payments to make, your coffee machine is on the fritz, and the close of business banking deadline is looming?
 That’s a lot of room for human error.

-Well, this new functionality will make paying money out of trust a breeze.
-Now, you just need to pop the bank details in to Rex when you create a payment, download a file containing those details, and upload it to your internet banking portal.
+Well, this functionality makes paying money out of trust a breeze.
+You just need to pop the bank details in to Rex when you create a payment, download a file containing those details, and upload it to your internet banking portal.
 It’s that easy.

 It’s a complex issue, but we’ve made it as simple as humanly possible.
 Here’s what you need to know.